-Apple has become synonymous with listening to music in the form of a digital file when one is out and about for the day.
-While there are many other streaming choices for music these days, iTunes is one of the major outlets that started much of this after technology started to move away from tape or CD players and toward MP3 files.
+Apple has become synonymous with listening to music as a digital file when one is out and about for the day.
+While there are many other streaming choices for music these days, iTunes is one of the major outlets that started much of this after technology moved away from tape or CD players and toward MP3 files.

 While Apple Music and iTunes remain great and convenient choices for listening to music, some users report that they sometimes get random songs appearing on their playlists from time to time.

-This can prove problematic if the music isn’t to your taste, so we’ll go through why that may happen and what you can do about it in our article below.
+This can prove problematic if the music isn’t to your taste, so we’ll explain why that may happen and what you can do about it in our article below.

-If you’re a frequent listener of Apple Music or iTunes, you may notice that some songs you’re not familiar with or are not particularly interested in could pop up right in the middle of your favorite playlists.
+Suppose you’re a frequent listener of Apple Music or iTunes.
+In that case, you may notice that some songs you’re not familiar with or are not particularly interested in could pop up in the middle of your favorite playlists.

-There are a couple of reasons this might happen, so we’ll go through each of them.
+There are a couple of reasons this might happen, so we’ll go through each.

 You could be signed into another device that you don’t recognize.
-If you want to be able to listen to your playlists from multiple devices, it can be handy to have several of them remember your Apple ID at once.
+If you want to listen to your playlists from multiple devices, having several of them remember your Apple ID at once can be handy.

 This can make it easier to transition to a new device without any kind of prompts or pairing, and it allows you to keep your files with you via cloud access through multiple devices.
 However, the same feature that makes this so convenient could be causing some issues for you.

-If your Apple ID is paired with any unrecognized devices, or if you’ve allowed someone else’s device to access your library, certain additions or changes could be messing up your usual roster of music.
+If your Apple ID is paired with any unrecognized devices, or if you’ve allowed someone else’s device to access your library, certain additions or changes could mess up your usual music roster.

 This is one way in which songs you don’t recognize or wouldn’t play yourself could be getting onto your Apple Music or iTunes.

-While there are features that can create mixes for you that might include music you could listen to, we assume here that you’re getting recommendations for songs that aren’t even within the typical genres or tastes that are to your liking.
+While features can create mixes for you that might include music you could listen to, we assume here that you’re getting recommendations for songs that aren’t even within the typical genres or tastes that are to your liking.

-4. If you’re on your Mac, you can go to the Apple Menu icon that is shaped like the fruit itself, and click on ‘System Preferences’ to get information about signed-in devices.
+- If you’re on your Mac, you can go to the Apple Menu icon that is shaped like the fruit and click on ‘System Preferences’ to get information about signed-in devices.

-5. Check each device to make sure you recognize it, and disconnect any that you do not.
+- Check each device to ensure you recognize it and disconnect any that you do not.

-It is important to remember that it may not be a problem that you find one or two unrecognized devices in your lists.
+It is important to remember that it may not be a problem if you find one or two unrecognized devices in your lists.

-It is possible that there are some older devices there that you don’t use, or perhaps you paired up the device of someone else temporarily, and that is now causing problems with random songs getting added to your account.
+It is possible that there are some older devices that you don’t use, or perhaps you paired up the device of someone else temporarily, which is now causing problems with random songs getting added to your account.

 These will usually be under very broad headings that may include the names of various genres, or they will be centered around themes.
-For example, you may see mixes for chilling or workout, just to give you an idea of what you might find there.
+For example, you may see mixes for chilling or workout to give you an idea of what you might find there.

 With mixes, the programs from Apple Music or Shazam might create playlists that are centered around these themes.
 Some of the songs might be to your taste, but it is possible that many of them fit the theme or genre but won’t really have the musical sounds that you typically like to hear.

-Personal mixes can also be set manually, such as a favorites list of songs you listen to a lot or new music you’ve decided to try.
+Personal mixes can also be set manually, like a favorites list of songs you listen to a lot of new music you’ve decided to try.
 However, these sorts of mixes are separate from your actual playlists in most cases.

 What might be happening here is that Shazam is set to add some of these playlists or songs to your music library automatically.
 There are ways to turn this feature off and try to eliminate the problem, though.